Writing QIP Components In Zig

 For validators, test both success and failure:

-printf 'valid' | qip run modules/utf8/your-validator.wasm
+printf 'valid' | qip run components/utf8/your-validator.wasm

-printf '\xff' | qip run modules/utf8/your-validator.wasm
+printf '\xff' | qip run components/utf8/your-validator.wasm

 Review the binary shape before trusting the source shape:

-wasm-objdump -x modules/bytes/your-module.wasm
+wasm-objdump -x components/bytes/your-module.wasm

 Checklist #